ArjunS18/SteamGameDataAnalysis/README.md

 • Computed Mean Absolute Percentage Error (MAPE).
 Achieved 96% accuracy with the regression model.

-• For top 100 games, split the data into training and test set and performed KNN clustering based on total player count.
+• For the top 100 games, split the data into training and test set and performed KNN clustering based on total player count.

 ==========
 <!DOCTYPE html>